jonasjaeger-sci/mod905/docs/user/keywords/integrator.rst

                  'timestep': 0.002,  # time step for the integration 'gamma': 0.3,  # set gamma value,
-                 'seed': 0,  # set seed for random value generator used 'high-friction': False}  # are we in the high friction limit?
+                 'seed': 0,  # set seed for random value generator used 'high_friction': False}  # are we in the high friction limit?

 **Required settings:**